New Job Mortgage | Can you get a mortgage in a new job? Yes

 Do you have to be in a job for 6 months to get a mortgage?

 No. Some lenders, like NatWest require you to be in continuous employment for at least 6 months before they can consider you for a mortgage.
-This 6 months could be with different employer though.
+These 6 months could be with different employer though.
 Some lenders are happy with one month, or even before the new job starts.

 Please be aware that by clicking onto the above link you are leaving the Jamie Thompson Mortgages website.
 Please note that neither Jamie Thompson Mortgages nor PRIMIS are responsible for the accuracy of the information contained within the linked site accessible from this page